 - Slowly add 3 cups of the broth mixture, and cook (stirring constantly) until slightly thickened, then remove from heat.

 - In a bowl, beat the eggs until they are foamy.

 - Slowly beat the lemon juice and the thickened broth into the soup.

-- Slowly add the egg mixture, vigorously stirring constantly so the eggs do not 'split'.
+- Then slowly add the egg mixture, constantly stirring so the eggs do not 'split'.

-- Heat the soup over medium heat until it thickens a bit, but do not return to a boil as this will curdle the eggs.
+- Re-heat the soup over medium heat until it thickens a bit, but do not return to a boil as this will curdle the eggs.